Battle of Ivry

 The Battle of Ivry was fought on 14 March 1590, during the French Wars of Religion.
-The battle was a decisive victory for Henry IV of France, leading French royal and English forces against the Catholic League by the Duc de Mayenne and Spanish forces under the Count of Egmont.
+The battle was a decisive victory for Henry IV of France, leading French royal and English forces against the Catholic League under the Duc de Mayenne and Spanish forces under the Count of Egmont.
 Henry's forces were victorious and he went on to lay siege to Paris.

 The battle occurred on the plain of Épieds, Eure near Ivry (later renamed Ivry-la-Bataille), Normandy.
 Ivry-la-Bataille is located on the river Eure and about thirty miles west of Paris, at the boundary between the Île-de-France and the Beauce regions.

 Prelude

-Henry IV had moved rapidly to besiege Dreux, a town controlled by the League.
+Henry IV had moved rapidly to besiege Dreux, a town controlled by the Catholic League.
 As Mayenne followed intending to raise the siege, Henry withdrew but stayed within sight.
 He deployed his army on the plain of Saint André between the towns of Nonancourt and Ivry.
 Henry had been reinforced by English troops sent in support by Queen Elizabeth I.